rzr/webthing-node/docs/README.md

 Since Mozilla Gateway 0.5 has been just released, so it should be easy to install on RaspberryPi.

-* TODO: There is bug in current release, with several properties of same patch, so the gateway should be rebuild until my patch is merged:
+* TODO: There is bug in current (or all previous) release with several properties of same patch, so the gateway should be rebuild until my patch is merged: